-a) Schedule 8.1.5 a) contains a list of all Registered IP Rights owned or co-owned by and registered on behalf of any Group Company (Owned Registered IP) and a list of all technical Know-How owned or co-owned by any Group Company which is material for the conduct of the business (Business Know-How), together with the Owned Registered IP, the Owned IP Rights), specifying as to each Owned IP Right: (x) the type, nature and subject matter of such Owned IP Right, (y) the legal and commercial owner(s) of such Owned IP Right, and (z) if applicable, the jurisdictions in which such Owned IP Right has been registered, or in which an application for such issuance or registration has been filed, and the registration or application numbers (as the case may be).
-IP Rights means any patents, utility models (Gebrauchsmuster), registered designs (eingetragene Designs), other design rights or design patents (whether registered or not), trademarks, trade names, service marks, copyrights, internet domains and applications for any of the foregoing rights and renewals of such rights, rights in unpatented technical and other Know-How (whether patentable or not), any other intellectual or industrial property rights of any nature whatsoever in any part of the world, whether registered or unregistered.
-For the purpose of this definition, Know-How shall include any invention, discovery, development, data, information, process, method, technique, trade secret, composition of matter, formulation, article of manufacture or other know-how, and any physical (including electronic) embodiments of any of the foregoing, in each case unless part of the public domain.
+a) Schedule 8.1.5 a) contains a list of all Registered IP Rights owned or co-owned by and registered on behalf of any Group Company (Owned Registered IP) and a list of all technical Know-How owned or co-owned by any Group Company which is material for the conduct of the business (Business Know-How), together with the Owned Registered IP, the Owned IP Rights), specifying as to each Owned IP Right (x) the type, nature and subject matter of such Owned IP Right, (y) the legal and commercial owner(s) of such Owned IP Right, and (z) if applicable, the jurisdictions in which such Owned IP Right has been registered, or in which an application for such issuance or registration has been filed, and the registration or application numbers (as the case may be).
+IP Rights means any patents, utility models (Gebrauchsmuster), registered designs (eingetragene Designs), other design rights or design patents (whether registered or not), trademarks, trade names, service marks, copyrights, internet domains and applications for any of the foregoing rights and renewals of such rights, rights in unpatented technical and other Know-How (whether patentable or not), any other intellectual or industrial property rights of any nature whatsoever in any part of the world, whether registered IP Rights means all IP Rights means and any other doregoing, in each case unless part of the public domain.
 Registered IP Rights means all IP Rights which are registered in an appropriate register anywhere in the world, including applications for such registrations (such as, for example, registered patents and patent applications).